Project

 Actions #21

-Updated by Vinod Singh over 14 years ago
+Updated by Vinod Singh about 15 years ago

 To address your concerns, are you using LDAP user accounts for the repository module in Redmine?
 If so, why don't you create a read-only LDAP user for the svn repository that Redmine can use.
 That way the repository account can have restricted permissions and no user authentication will be stored in the repositories table.